 View the NC Department of Public Instruction’s procedures for obtaining licensure, along with other Frequently Asked Questions.

 Does UNC Asheville offer a Masters in Teaching program?

 No, we do not.
 We do, however, offer a teacher licensure program for students who already have a bachelor’s degree.
-For more information, click here.
+For more information, visit the Post-Baccalaureate Students page.